 The advent of the digital age has opened up tremendous opportunities to enhance learning and to extend the benefits of education to large numbers of people in low income countries.
 What are the most appropriate ways to share information, support experiential learning and link rural communities to knowledge centres, sources of finance and inputs, and markets?

 We have undergraduate programmes in Environmental Science and Geography and an MBIOL in Biology.
-We also run postgraduate programmes in Agriculture for Sustainable Development, Sustainable Environmental Management, Food Safety and Quality Management, Food Innovation and Applied Plant Science.
+We also run postgraduate programmes in Agriculture for Sustainable Development, Natural Resources, Applied Food Safety and Quality Management, Food Safety and Quality Management by e-Learning, Food Innovation and Global Environmental Change.
 In addition, we offer a wide range of short courses which support the continuing professional development of our clients.
 These programmes and training courses are enriched by inputs from staff who are leaders in their respective fields and actively engaged in cutting-edge research.

 2. Organizational and institutional strengthening